DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 If you're using a newer model Pi, adjust the device_tree entry to match your system.

-## Copy the device tree file for your Pi to the microSD card
+## Copying the device tree file for your Pi to the microSD card
 The example above references the device_tree file _bcm2710-rpi-3-b.dtb_ for Raspberry Pi 3B.
 If you're using a newer model Pi, you'll need to copy the file you specified in _config.txt_

 1. In the Raspberry Pi repository's _firmware/boot_ folder, find the file that matches the name specified by the _device_tree_ parameter in config.txt